 I climbed the wobbly ladder and slid onto the soft, rubber roof of the camper.
-I’ve never been much afraid of heights, but my perspective was immediately challenged by the enormity of what I could and couldn’t see.
-The blackness of the dark seemed different than what I had known my whole life, and as I stood alone on the rooftop, I realized that it wasn’t the density of the darkness — it was the distance of it.
+I’ve never been afraid of heights, but my perspective was immediately challenged by the enormity of what I could and couldn’t see.
+The blackness of the dark seemed different than what I had known my whole life.
+And as I stood alone on the rooftop, I realized that it wasn’t the density of the darkness that was intimidating — it was the distance of it all.

-Sitting atop a knob in the Madison Valley of Montana, my Dad and I had parked his fifth wheel in a solitary campsite for a week of fishing in early August.
-The days were hot, but the nights were dark and cold, like this one, and being from Pennsylvania, such a thing was unexpected.
-The air wasn’t wet or heavy as it was in the narrow, wooded valleys of my home.
-Rather, it was crisp, cool and dry as I looked out toward infinity from the roof of a camper.
+Sitting atop a knob in the Madison Valley of Montana, Dad and I had parked his fifth wheel in a solitary campsite for a week of fishing in early August.
+The days were hot, but the nights were dark and cold, like this one.
+And being from Pennsylvania, such a wide swing between daytime and nighttime temperatures was unexpected.
+The air wasn’t wet or heavy here, as it was in the narrow, wooded valleys of my home.
+Rather, it was crisp, cool and dry.
+And I looked out toward infinity from the roof of a camper.

 The sky seemed as though it may fall to the ground with the weight of so many stars.
 With no city lights on the horizon, no clouds, and no trees or mountains blocking the beauty, I saw the big sky undressed for the first time in my life.